starr-dusT/gitlab-ci/README.md

 | -d, --dump           | Dump parsed .gitlab-ci.yml configuration                                          |
 | -s, --select         | Force jobs selection from enumerated names                                        |
 | -l, --list           | Select one job to run (implies --manual)                                          |

 ---

+## User configurations with ".configurations"

+gitlabci-local implements support for specific user configurations
+allowing simple and interactive local pipeline configurations.

+Supported user configurations include `boolean`, `choice`, `input`, `yaml` and `json`.

+Examples for each of these can be found in the `configurations` unit tests: [tests/configurations](https://gitlab.com/AdrianDC/gitlabci-local/blob/master/tests/configurations/.gitlab-ci.yml)

+---

+## Job execution in native context

+gitlabci-local runs every jobs in the specified Docker image.

+For specific local purposes where the native host context is wished,
+where the host tools, folders or credentials are required,
+`image: local` can be used to run the scripts natively.

+An example usage can be found in the local CHANGELOG job: [.gitlab-ci.yml](https://gitlab.com/AdrianDC/gitlabci-local/blob/master/.gitlab-ci.yml)

+---

+## Environment variables

+gitlabci-local uses the variables defined in .gitlab-ci.yml,
+parses the simple environment variables file named `.env`
+and the configurations selected through `.configurations`.

+If specific environment variables are to be used in the job's container,
+the `-e VARIABLE` or `-e VARIABLE=value` parameters can be used.

+For example, `-e TERM=ansi` may enable colored terminal outputs.

+---